-Founder, CEO & Business Manager - Designated Safeguarding Lead, Mental Health First Aider, Senior Mental Health Lead - Enhanced DBS
+Founder, CEO & Business Manager - Designated Safeguarding Lead, Mental Health First Aider, Senior Mental Health Lead

 It’s my unfailing belief that everyone should be given the opportunity to unlock their potential, no matter what their age or circumstance.